-The big lesson learned from Sandy is take nothing for granted.
-For several days prior to the storm’s arrival, we checked everything; refueled and started every generator, checked the oil, water and battery electrolyte, set up fuel deliveries ahead of time for the worst case scenario, checked all the backup transmitters and STL’s, and so on.
+The big lesson learned from Sandy is to take nothing for granted.
+For several days prior to the storm’s arrival, we checked everything; refueled and started every generator, checked the oil, water, and battery electrolyte, set up fuel deliveries ahead of time for the worst-case scenario, checked all the backup transmitters and STL’s, and so on.
 The one thing that I didn’t consider was a storm surge so high that the propane tank would float away.
 After all, those tanks are heavy.

 However, a brief examination of elementary physics reveals that even when full, a propane tank will float:

 One gallon of water weighs 8.3 pounds if it is freshwater or approximately 8.55 pounds for saltwater (depending on where it is from).

 One gallon of liquid propane weighs approximately 4.1 pounds, thus it is about half as dense as water.

 Most propane tanks are not full, being at most 80% liquid volume.
 It is always the thing that you didn’t think of.

 We seem to be suffering a 500-year storm about once a year or so around these parts.
 I expect that things will only get worse.
 With that in mind, it is perhaps time to re-think our disaster preparedness and recovery plans to incorporate every worst-case scenario we can imagine.
 Everyone knows, but it bears repeating: Radio is the last link that people have when all other technology fails.
 Thus, when it comes to storm preparation, there is no such thing as too much.
 Thus:

 - Secure everything